 Projects & Mentors

-The SCOPE Mentor Meet and Greet event will be Wednesday, January 24, from 12:30-1:30 pm in FJS 151.
-At this event you will have the chance to chat one-on-one with SCOPE faculty and get your questions answered before applications are due on Friday, February 2.
+Please contact faculty directly if you have specific questions about individual research projects.
+The SCOPE Mentor Meet and Greet event will be Thursday, January 23, from 4:30-5:30 pm in Prothro Lobby.
+At this event you will have the chance to chat one-on-one with SCOPE faculty and get your questions answered before applications are due on Friday, February 1.

 Developing Artificial Intelligence for Video Games